 - When an incomplete grade is assigned, the faculty member may assign a default grade, other than the I grade.
 If the coursework is not satisfactorily completed by the extension date, the I will revert to the default grade submitted by the faculty member; if the faculty member does not assign a default grade, the I will revert to an F. When the student completes the work by the extension date, the faculty member must submit an online change of grade request to assign an appropriate grade.

 - Subsequent enrollment in the course will be governed by the university repeat policy.

 - When students receive a grade of incomplete, they are automatically informed of the university policies and procedures governing incompletes, by the registrar’s office.

-Used only in the transition semester and for courses defined as Cr/NCr in the catalog.
+Used in the transition semester and for certain courses graded as Cr/NCr.

 Credit by Examination

 Credit by examination or by credentials in lieu of formal enrollment in college coursework.
 The symbol TCrE is used for Advanced Placement (AP) or International Baccalaureate (IB) credit, for College Level Examination Program (CLEP) credit, for DSST exams, for course credit awarded on the basis of the ACT or SAT exams, for credit by departmental examination and for credit by credentials (military and similar background).
 Credit given; no credit points.
 See Credit by Examination.